Advanced Diploma of Hospitality Management

 Course Structure

 To receive this qualification you must complete 33 units: 14 core and 19 elective.
 26 of the units would have been completed in the Certificate III/IV in Commercial Cookery and Diploma of Hospitality Management.
-You will attend college 20 hours per week over 2 days (excluding self-directed study).
+You will attend classes 22.5 hours per week over 3 days (excluding self-directed study).

 The course comprises 10 stages, each of 10 weeks, with holidays in between.
 The first 8 stages are completed in the Certificate III/IV and Diploma of Hospitality.
 Stages 9 and 10 each comprise 10 weeks, with holidays in between.